Wolves, Wildflowers, and Wilderness Whispers: Inside Churchill Wild’s Epic Manitoba Adventure

 A Flight to Remember

-After spending an enjoyable and epic few days in the town of Churchill, it was time to depart to Nanuk Lodge.
+After spending an epic few days in the town of Churchill, it was time to depart to Nanuk Lodge.
 We enjoyed a comfortable, less than 60 minute flight from Churchill to the lodge thanks to Adventure Air.
 The sights and the scenery were fantastic!
-We hadn't even landed at the lodge yet when we already seen our first cluster of what we would later be referring to throughout the week... as PB's.
-Polar bears.
-Can you see the cute white cluster of cuties in the photo below?
+We hadn’t even landed at the lodge yet when we spotted our first cluster of what we’d soon be calling ‘PBs’ all week — polar bears.
+Can you spot the fluffy white crew in the photo below?

 50 Shades of Blue

-The changing landscape and colours from the coast of the Hudson Bay, to flying over York Factory and Port Nelson, to the brush of the forest, herds of caribou, flocks of birds, and the most beautiful ombre of blue I have ever seen.
-We saw polar bears lounging on the sand bar and in the forest.
-The sand and watery bog below resembled patchwork or stretched out leather.
-Mother nature, she's quite the artist.
+The landscape transformed beneath us — from the rugged coast of Hudson Bay, to aerial views of York Factory and Port Nelson, to the dense brush of forest below.
+We spotted herds of caribou, flocks of birds, and the most stunning ombre of blue I’ve ever seen.
+Polar bears lounged lazily on sandbars and even deep within the forest.
+The sand and watery bogs below looked like patchwork quilts or stretched leather.
+Mother Nature — she’s quite the artist.

 Lodge Sweet Lodge

 South east of Wapusk National Park, the quintessential Manitoba experience continues.
-You land on a sandy runway in the middle of nowhere as your heart races in excitement.
+You land on a sandy runway in the middle of nowhere as your heart races with excitement.
 The plane door opens and a thrust of fresh northern air whooshes in.
 You step outside where the air feels crisper and you take in a deep breath.
-You see bundles of brush and green in the distance, and you're bright eyed and bushy tailed, ready for the next leg in your journey.
+You see bundles of brush and green in the distance.
+You're bright eyed and bushy tailed, ready for the next leg in your journey.

-Be welcomed off the plane by friendly Nanuk Lodge staff, where you'll then be whisked away for a hearty meal and lodge orientation.
+After being welcomed off the plane by friendly Nanuk Lodge staff, you'll then be whisked away for orientation and a hearty meal.

 Amenities and More

-We were overwhelmed with the atmosphere and amenities as we stepped into the lodge.
-We were greeted with a cozy and comfortable common room, a wood burning fireplace with panoramic windows, and views of the Hudson Bay coast.
-They house a cute merchandise shop for souvenirs, yoga mats for sunrise or sunset, private ensuite bathrooms, comfortable beds, and the most beautiful dining space.
+As we entered the lodge, we were immediately taken in by the warm atmosphere and extensive amenities.
+A cozy common room welcomed us, complete with a wood burning fireplace, panoramic windows, and views of the Hudson Bay coast.
+The lodge features a charming merchandise shop for souvenirs, yoga mats for sunrise or sunset sessions, private ensuite bathrooms, cozy beds, and the most stunning dining space.
 It gets even better a few flights up on the Nanuk Observation Deck, where you can enjoy a 360 degree view of northern Manitoba.

-When people travel, the little things can be remembered just as much as the big moments.
-Enjoying a hot cup of tea, with warm clothes by the fire, after a day out exploring...is rejuvinating.
+When you're travelling, the little things are as enjoyable as the big moments.
+Being bundled up by the fire with a hot cup of tea after a full day of exploring is simply rejuvinating.
 Maybe it's the Scandinavian heritage in me, but I can't get enough of a soothing hot and cold cycle.
-The staff were incredibly attentive to our needs ensuring that our comfortability was top of mind.
-In the evenings, enjoy sit down presentations from the Churchill Wild Guides about the land and the animals that live amongst.
+The staff were incredibly attentive to our needs, ensuring that our comfortability was top priority.

 Delectable Dining

-Take a walk on the wild side...quite literally.
 Explore the wilderness off the Hudson Bay Coast as you trudge through swamp like surfaces, sand bars, rocks, and gravel.
-Although you'll be busy keeping an eye out for the biggest of beasts, don't forget to look below for berries, shells, rocks, and other smaller than life curious creatures.
+Although you'll be busy keeping an eye out for the biggest of beasts, don't forget to look below for berries, shells, rocks, and other smaller, curious creatures.

 Ride a Rhino